 Allen LN, Rayner M, Briggs A, Wickramasinghe K. Health-related food taxes: An implementation manual.
 WHO

 Zia Saleh, Anna Bunova, Kremlin Wickramasinghe, Anna Kontsevaya, Boris Gornyy, Carina Ferreira-Borges, Luke Allen, Oxana Drapkina and João Breda.
 Modelling the effectiveness and cost-effectiveness of alcohol pricing policies on non-communicable disease mortality in Russia.
-Lancet GH
+Under review

 Allen LN, Wickramasinghe K, Rayner M. Political guide to eliminating trans fats from the human food supply.
 WHO